richtastic/ff/src/3DR/wiki/dense.md

 2*2*5*5 = 100

-- separate RANK/ORDER from SCORE
--
-- display matching of A<->B
-- determine what needle/haystack size to use based on
+x separate RANK/ORDER from SCORE x display matching of A<->B x try on actual different image x determine what needle/haystack size to use based on cell size

+- how to use initial findings (@ cell size 1) to guide next findings (@ cell size 2)
+	- allow for possbile missmatches
+	- enforce more ordering constraints

+- first unique-match the group, then non-unique match to fill in gaps (should save for last to limit error)

+- add R G B colors to scoring

+- is there a limit to how distorted (scaled / rotation) a cell should be allowd to changed ? detect problems?
+	- also sort by least mutated cell pairs ?

 - [variable] scale discrepancy throws off matching cell accuracy
-- try on actual different image

 -
 - how to estimate image [relative] blurriness -- https://stackoverflow.com/questions/7765810/is-there-a-way-to-detect-if-an-image-is-blurry/7768918#7768918
 - how to optimize depth location (metric vs projective)
 -

+- do low-dense 1:1 cell matching
+- increase density, using previous grid as start search locations
+- after 1-pixel matching
+	A) do many-to-many cell matching, limiting
+	B) do gap-filling for all cells who have at least 2 neighbors
+- extend areas radially about perimeter
+	- enforce some kind of ordering

+- stop criteria?
+	- SAD scores limiting stops much too early
+	- uniqueness N/A ?
+- if reach border ... do ?